keithjgrant/keithjgrant.com/content/posts/2018/09/wont-you-be-my-neighbor.md

 The problem with drawing lines like this: whichever side you find yourself on, there are some whackos out there throwing ridiculous arguments into the mix.
 And now people on the other side associate that viewpoint with you.

 Instead, call out the folks on “your side” who are off in the weeds.
-To whatever “cascade defender” out there made this about a CSS-in-JS bashing party: knock it off.
-To the few on the other side who said the don’t want their employees bothering to learn the cascade: cut it out.
+To whatever “cascade defender” out there made this a CSS-in-JS bashing party: knock it off.
+To those on the other side who said the don’t want their employees bothering to learn the cascade: cut it out.
 Everyone else is somewhere in between.
 And we don’t have to be old guard _or_ new guard.
 We can just be a web dev, and supporter of the open web platform as a whole.

 ## Just so my cards are on the table: